»Get Paid to Read Emails

 admission to National English Trust properties added - well worth it if you intend to

-visit over two properties or castles.
+visit over two properties.

-Adult, Concession, Adult group, Child or School group and Family ticket prices can be found at
+Adult, Concession, Adult group, Child or School group and Family ticket prices can be found at their website.

-Castle Fraser Scotland is a magnificent and well-preserved Scottish baronial tower building made
+It is a magnificent and well-preserved Scottish baronial tower building made

 from the local granite.
 It's often called a "Z" castle due to the floor plan resembling

 a real joy to behold and a glimpse of treasures to come.
-It was built in 1575 and previous
+It was built in 1575 and previous family members added

 you can see the original servants staircase to the left,